njxqlus/getlaravel-admin/README.md

 - Edit Member since string, add real created_ad with Carbon
 - Edit company name and current year in footer
 - Include external Bootstrap and iCheck from npm

+#### Create resources

+- Create Role and Permission models
+- Create User, Role and Permission controllers and requests
+- Create User, Role and Permission views
+- Add some translations

 ## Installation